modin-project/modin/docs/usage_guide/advanced_usage/modin_sql.rst

 Writing Complex Queries
 """""""""""""""""""""""

-For complex queries, it's recommended to use the HDK backend because it's much more powerful, comparing to dfsql.
+For complex queries, it's recommended to use the HDK engine because it's much more powerful, comparing to dfsql.
 Especially, if multiple data frames are involved.

 Let's explore a more complicated example.